phegman/vue-mapbox-gl/README.md

 Overview of available Mapbox options can be found here: [https://www.mapbox.com/mapbox-gl-js/api/#map](https://www.mapbox.com/mapbox-gl-js/api/#map)

-mapOptions.container will default to 'map' (giving the container an id of 'map').
-If you want to change this or use multiple map components on the same page simply set mapOptions.container.
+`container` will default to `map` (giving the container an id of `map`).
+If you want to change this or use multiple map components on the same page simply set the `container` property.

 ---